 One of the biggest questions I get, from virtually every client and most of my survey respondents, is: How much money do I need to retire?
 There are so many things to think about and so many potential options it can be overwhelming to even know where to start.
-(Trust me, it’s complicated, and I’m a Financial Planner!)
+(Trust me, it’s complicated, and I’m a Certified Financial Planner!)

 This is part of why so many people don’t even start saving for retirement.
 Let’s spend some time de-mystifying how much to save for retirement.
 Today we’ll go over some of the most common stumbling blocks to figuring out your target savings rate.
 We will also discuss how to evaluate online calculators you may use and other questions to think about as you fine-tune your personal savings target.

 Some of the hurdles you have to jump